ugo-emekauwa/hx-datastore-safeguard/README.md

     As shown in the preceding examples above, the dictionary for each datastore needs the following keys with values in the specified format:
     - `"Name"` - The datastore name provided as a string value.
     - `"Size"` - The datastore capacity size provided as an integer value.
     - `"SizeUnit"` - The datastore capacity size unit provided as a string value.
+The accepted values are:
+        - "TB" for terabytes.
+        - "GB" for gigabytes.
+        - "B" for bytes.
     - `"BlockSize"` - The datastore block size provided as an integer value.
+The accepted values are:
+        - 8192
+        - 4096
 9. Save the **hx_datastore_safeguard.py** file.
 The file is now ready for use.